Categories

 • Where to find good cheap eats: while Amsterdam is quite an expensive city, it is not hard to find cheap and good meals.
 Albert Cuyp Market is the place to go for interesting fresh food and drinks.
 Herring stalls can be found all over the city and raw pickled herrings can make for an interesting lunch.
 Check out Sir Hummus ($) for a delicious lunch on a budget.

 • Dangerous areas: there are no particularly dangerous areas in Amsterdam.
-In any case, be vigilant if visiting the Red Light District at night – with so many people around, pick-pockets are common.
+In any case, be careful if visiting the Red Light District at night – with so many people around, pick-pockets are common.

 Recommended trip duration: 3-4 days